All Episodes

 And we do not constitute a threat, that we have made our mistakes in the past.

-Why, Obama said, even in my own country, it wasn't long ago that most states didn't even let people like me vote, which is an out and out lie.
+Why, Obama said, even in my own country, it wasn't long ago that most states didn't even let people like me vote, which is an out-and-out lie.

-It was a few states that didn't let people like Obama vote, and they were run by Democrats and they were quickly overrun.
+It was a few states that didn't let people like Obama vote, and they were run by Democrats, and they were quickly overrun.

 They were beaten back and they were defeated.

-And he loves to go around the world saying, and I'm Barack Hussein Obama, and my country's changed a lot.
+And he loves to go around the world saying, and I'm Barack Hussein Obama.

-They'll elect somebody with a middle name Hussein.
+They'll elect somebody with a middle name, Hussein.

-He doesn't tell them he couldn't use his middle name during the campaign, and he doesn't tell them that if somebody on the McCain side did that, McCain threw them under the bus.
+And he doesn't tell them that if somebody on the McCain side did, that McCain threw him under the bus.

-So the partisan gap in the Obama job approval is at the widest it's been ever in the modern era in the last 40 years.
+So the partisan gap in the Obama job approval is at the widest it's been ever in the modern era in the last 40 years, which means there is a lot of dissatisfaction with what Obama is doing, with what his policies are.

 It is not being reported.